 Carbon pricing in Oregon: a brief history

-Clean Energy Jobs is a policy to cap and price climate pollution and reinvest proceeds into Oregon’s clean energy economy.
-It’s a flexible, efficient mechanism for reducing climate pollution at a low-cost.
-Oregon has been working on varying forms of legislation to reduce its greenhouse gas emissions with a limit and price on pollution for well over a decade.
-Clean Energy Jobs is the final product and ready to be passed in 2018.
+The Clean Energy Jobs bill is a policy to cap and price climate pollution from large polluters and invest in Oregon’s clean energy economy.
+It’s flexible and low cost for businesses who do the right thing, but also guarantees major pollution reductions to protect clean air and our climate.
+Oregon has been working on varying forms of similar legislation for well over a decade.
+Clean Energy Jobs is the final product and ready to pass.

 1997: HB 3283 passes; revamping the rules for siting energy facilities.
 New power plants in Oregon have a built-in price on CO2.
 While very modest and limited in scope, it established the first mandatory price on CO2 emissions in the U.S.

 2003: Governor Kulongoski, along with the governors of Washington and California, create the West Coast Global Warming Initiative, establishing teams to develop regional strategies to reduce greenhouse emissions and recommend a regional market- based carbon allowance program.